John-64/Botor-for-FHIR/README.md

 - MacBook with ARM64 CPU with at least 8GB RAM.

 ## Instruction 📖
+1. Download the .zip and extract it
+2. Open the terminal and go in the located folder
+3.
 Install this application:

 - [Visual Studio Code](https://code.visualstudio.com/download) (Optional)